Kies een land om inhoud en producten te zien die specifiek zijn voor uw locatie.

 Simplifying the myopia management conversation

-Recognising the various communication challenges clinicians face, new patient communication tools designed to simplify the myopia management conversation are soon to become available to ECPs.
+Recognizing the various communication challenges clinicians face, new patient communication tools designed to simplify the myopia management conversation are soon to become available to ECPs.
 These tools are designed to easily and quickly answer the key questions every parent needs answered before committing to myopia control, including:

 New strategies to control myopia progression in children will depend heavily on the informed participation of parents.
 The communication task might seem daunting given that (i) traditional vision correction based management has been around for centuries and is well understood and accepted, (ii) parents don’t understand myopia control and (iii) the health benefits of treatment are not easy to demonstrate to patients.
-However, emerging myopia control educational tools can revolutionise the myopia treatment conversation.
+However, emerging myopia control educational tools can revolutionize the myopia treatment conversation.
 In Part 2 of this blog, we will demonstrate one of these new tools and focus on how ECPs can use them to turn a long and potentially complex conversation into a short and effective one.

 1. Managing myopia: Evolution of a new standard of care.
 James Loughman Ocuco Blog, August 2021.